-For Tasmania these roles include people:
+For Tasmania critical roles include people:

 - engaged by Tasmanian Government and directly assisting in Tasmania’s COVID-19 response

-- directly involved in the supply of essential goods and services (medical technology, critical infrastructure, telecommunications, engineering and mining, supply chain logistics, agricultural technology, food production, and the maritime industry) including highly skilled and specialised roles in:
+- directly involved in the supply of essential goods and services (medical technology, critical infrastructure, telecommunications, engineering and mining, supply chain logistics, agricultural technology, food production and the maritime industry) including highly skilled and specialised roles in:

-- infrastructure engineering and maintenance such as dams, large-/high-complexity bridges, irrigation schemes, transport logistics planning and maintenance
+- infrastructure engineering and maintenance such as dams, large-/high-complexity bridges, irrigation schemes, transport logistics and planning and maintenance

 - agriculture such as artificial insemination technicians, wool classers, livestock pregnancy scanners

-- the supply of essential goods and services which would be in jeopardy without the applicant.
+- the supply of essential goods and services which would be in jeopardy without the applicant

 - delivering services in sectors critical to economic recovery such as financial technology, large scale manufacturing, film and television production and emerging technology which:

-- must be high-value/highly-skilled/specialised roles
+- are high-value/highly-skilled/specialised roles

-- would normally include a significant and recognised contribution to export income, significant flow-on employment and economic benefits, high-value national/ international exposure.
+- would normally include a significant and recognised contribution to export income, significant flow-on employment and economic benefits, high-value national/international exposure.